Navigation Home - AA-Fishing Lakes Fish

 Guide to fishing for largemouth bass, black crappie, bluegill, hybrid sunfish, pumpkinseed sunfish, redear sunfish, white perch, yellow perch and chain pickerel at Millsboro Pond in Delaware.

 Ideal for small to moderate-size boats, Millsboro Pond is a 101-acre lake in the southeast corner of the state.
 Kayaks and canoes are ideal here.
-Including the islands, there are about 4 miles of shoreline around this shallow pond.
+Including around the islands, there are about 4 miles of shoreline around this shallow pond.

 Primary fish species residing in Millsboro Pond